focalintent/arduino-builder/README.md

 * `-vid-pid`: when specified, VID/PID specific build properties are used, if boards supports them.

-Final mandatory parameter is the sketch to compile (except when using the option `-listen:3000`).
+Final mandatory parameter is the sketch to compile.

 ### What is and how to use build.options.json file